Implementing Quote-to-Cash for Broadband Internet Providers with Salesforce and Nextian

 Broadband internet offers high speed data transfers at low cost and is provided using various technologies including DSL (Digital Subscriber Line), cable and lately, fiber-optic and wireless.

-While the underlying access technologies have been around for a while and do not pose major problems, service providers are facing back-office and B/OSS challenges including:
+Although the underlying access technologies have been well-established and generally reliable, service providers are increasingly grappling with back-office and B/OSS challenges, such as:

-• Limited ability to quickly generate customer quotes with confirmed service locations
+• Limited ability to quickly generate multi-location quotes for business customers.

 This post describes how Nextian can help Broadband Internet Providers with overcoming these challenges using Salesforce as a platform.